Tornadoes of 2010: October 6

 An unusually active severe weather event developed across the Four Corners states.
 On October 5, a cluster of severe thunderstorms struck Maricopa County, Arizona, particularly the Phoenix metropolitan area, producing very large, destructive hail up to 3 in in diameter across the region.
 The hail destroyed roofs and vehicles, shattered windows, and, in Scottsdale, damaged dozens of aircraft at the Scottsdale Airport.
 One particularly damaging hailstorm in Glendale destroyed roofs and vehicles, and punctured thirty-four skylights at the St. Mary's Food Bank in Phoenix, resulting in heavy rainfall entering the structure and ruining approximately 20 percent of the food inventory.
 One person was injured by large hail on a football practice field in the area as well.
 The storms weakened and dissipated that night, but another severe weather event was expected in Arizona beginning early the next day.
 Large hail and damaging winds were expected to be the primary hazards, although an isolated tornado threat was also noted.
 However, environmental conditions were more favorable for the development of tornadic supercells than expected.
 As a result, a round of supercells formed and produced a tornado outbreak that struck northern Arizona and southern Utah, an extremely rare occurrence for an area west of the Rocky Mountains.
 The most significant damage was in Bellemont, Arizona, which was struck by three tornadoes in short succession.
 The first and third one were rated EF2 while the second one was rated EF3.
 Throughout the town, houses and businesses were significantly damaged, a train was derailed and Camp Navajo was heavily damaged.
 The first EF2 tornado also caused all seven of the tornadic injuries that occurred during the outbreak.
 Other tornadoes touched down, but primarily remained over the open mountainous terrain in the very sparsely populated area.
 However, one other EF3 tornado touched down on the Navajo Nation and destroyed three metal transmission towers, one of which was flattened.
-Although the exact track length of this tornado is unknown given that it passed over an very rural area, it and the other EF3 tornado that day were among the strongest tornadoes ever recorded west of the Rockies.
+Although the exact track length of this tornado is unknown given that it passed over a very rural area, it and the other EF3 tornado that day were among the strongest tornadoes ever recorded west of the Rockies.